apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why are leprosy cases surging in US state of Florida?**
+**Mega Millions next drawing: At $1.25B, jackpot fourth-largest ever**

-You can read more about it [here](https://www.aljazeera.com/news/2023/8/2/why-are-leprosy-cases-surging-in-us-state-of).
+You can read more about it [here](https://www.usatoday.com/story/money/2023/08/02/mega-millions-next-drawing/70511492007/).

 ## Requirements
 - Python 3.8